zackgithuboriginal/trestore-milestone-project-4/README.md

 ### Connect your project to the S3 bucket

-1. Open your project and install boto3 and django storages, updating requirements.txt after doing so
+1. Open your project and install boto3 and Django storages, updating requirements.txt after doing so

 ![Deploy step 39](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_49.PNG)